Benefits Overview for New UA Employees

 Annual Leave

 Staff earns annual leave each pay period.
-There is no waiting period to accrue hours and you will begin accruing immediately.
+There is no waiting period to accrue hours and employees will begin accruing immediately.
 The accrual rate is 5.54 hours per pay period and increases with years of service.
-You can only accrue up to a total of 240 hours per fiscal year.
-Any hours over 240 will be removed from your annual leave balance each June 30.
+Employees can only accrue up to a total of 240 hours per fiscal year.
+Any hours over 240 will be removed from the annual leave balance each June 30.
 More information can be found on our annual leave webpage.

 Faculty Time Off (FTO)